-Note: If your motorcycle was considered "dormant" during the lapsed period because of mechanical problems or seasonal conditions, you can fill out a Dormant Vehicle Affidavit.
-Submit the form and proof of the dormancy to the DMV, and the reinstatement fee drops to $50 instead of $250.
+Note: If your motorcycle was considered "dormant" during the lapsed period because of mechanical problems or seasonal conditions, you can fill out a Dormant Vehicle Affidavit (Form NVL-003).
+Submit the form and proof of the dormancy to the DMV and pay the $50 reinstatement fee.

-You can reinstate your registration by mail, fax, or in person at a DMV office.
+You can reinstate your registration by mail, by fax or in person at a DMV office.

 You can also visit a self-service kiosk at a DMV location or complete the online Insurance Verification Reinstatement form.
 These options are available to you only if you meet the following requirements: